-We will never quite know exactly what is going on when you have a baby tensing up and whether it’s voluntary or not.
+We will never quite know exactly what is going on when you have a baby or newborn tensing up and whether it’s voluntary or not.
 However, what we can imagine is the same if we tensed our muscles fully – the baby is engaging their muscles to their limit and contracting their bodies.

 This is why many parents are concerned when they see it.
 Are they in pain?
 Is it a normal baby development event?

 Possible causes of your baby tensing up

-Before we go into details on possible causes of a baby tensing up we think it’s important to note here that a quick search online will make it obvious that it is a common thing to happen to a baby in their early development phase and often not a concern.
+Before we go into details on possible causes of a baby tensing up we think it’s important to note here that a quick search online will make it obvious that it is a common thing to happen to a baby in their early development phase and often not a cause for concern.

 At times I have known my baby boy has been irritable because of teething and when I see him tense up I put two and two together and move on.
 If your baby tenses up and is crying then this could be a leading cause of it.

 Possible solutions: We recommend letting it pass without intervention but you can also use various teething aids to distract them.

 Babies can get constipated often for a number of reasons, teething being one of them in fact.
 Being constipated is uncomfortable and can lead to some abdominal pain which can come and go in waves.
-Your baby tensing up during a particularly painful moment of constipation can be common, especially if you see them tensing up their tummy.
-This can sometimes be accompanied by grunting.
+Your baby tensing up and grunting during a particularly painful moment of constipation can be common, especially if you see them tensing up their tummy.
+This can sometimes be accompanied by grunting or a red face.

 Possible solutions: Again, we recommend just letting it pass naturally (a warm bath can often help) but you can speak with your GP or paediatrician if you feel the constipation is problematic

 Baby wants to stand up